Malleable scheduling beyond identical machines: Introduction

 Our positive results are based on a linear programming relaxation, denoted by [LP($C$)] and described in Section~\ref{sec:overview}.
 This LP resembles the assignment LP for the standard setting of non-malleable scheduling~\cite{LST90}.
 However, in order to obtain a constant integrality gap we distinguish between ``small'' jobs that can be processed on a single machine (within a given target makespan), and ``large'' jobs that have to be processed on multiple machines.
 For the large jobs, we carefully estimate their contribution to the load of their allocated machines.
 Specifically, we introduce the notion of \emph{critical speed} and use the critical speed to define the load coefficients incurred by large jobs on machines in the LP relaxation by proportionally distributing the work volume according to machine speeds.
-For the rounding, we exploit the sparsity of our relaxation's extreme points (as in \cite{LST90}) and generalize the approach of \cite{CM15}, in order to carefully distinguish between jobs assigned to a single machine and jobs shared by multiple machines. \begin{restatable}{theorem}{restateUnrelated} There exists a polynomial-time $\frac{2 e}{e-1}$-approximation algorithm for the problem of scheduling malleable jobs on unrelated machines. \end{restatable} An interesting corollary is that for malleable job scheduling on unrelated machines, there always exists an approximate solution where each machine shares at most one job with some other machines.
-We also get improved approximation guarantees for the special cases of \emph{restricted assignment} and \emph{uniform speeds}, respectively, by exploiting the special structure of the processing time functions. \begin{restatable}{theorem}{restateRestricted} There exists a polynomial-time $\frac{7}{3}$-approximation algorithm for the problem of scheduling malleable jobs on restricted identical machines (i.e., $s_{i,j} \in \{0, 1\}$ for all $i \in \M$ and $j \in \J$). \end{restatable} \begin{restatable}{theorem}{restateUniform} There exists a polynomial-time $3$-approximation algorithm for the problem of scheduling malleable jobs on uniform machines (i.e., $s_{i,j} = s_{i}$ for all $i \in \M$ and $j \in \J$). \end{restatable}
+For the rounding, we exploit the sparsity of our relaxation's extreme points (as in \cite{LST90}) and generalize the approach of \cite{CM15}, in order to carefully distinguish between jobs assigned to a single machine and jobs shared by multiple machines. \begin{restatable}{theorem}{restateUnrelated} There exists a polynomial-time $\frac{2 e}{e-1}$-appro\-xi\-mation algorithm for the problem of scheduling malleable jobs on unrelated machines. \end{restatable} An interesting corollary is that for malleable job scheduling on unrelated machines, there always exists an approximate solution where each machine shares at most one job with some other machines.

+In addition, we consider the interesting special case of {\em restricted assignment} machines, namely, the case where each job is associated with subset $M_j \subseteq \M$ of machines such that $s_{i,j} = 1$ for all $j \in \J$ and $i \in M_j$ and $s_{i,j} = 0$ otherwise.
+Finally, we consider the case of {\em uniform speeds}, where $s_{i,j} = s_{i}$ for all $i \in \M$ and $j \in \J$.
+For the above special cases of our problem, we are able to get improved approximation guarantees by exploiting the special structure of the processing time functions, as summarized in the following two theorems.

+\begin{restatable}{theorem}{restateRestricted} There exists a polynomial-time $\frac{7}{3}$-approxi\-mation algorithm for the problem of scheduling malleable jobs on restricted identical machines. \end{restatable}